aus-red-pandas-2016/KTT-Tech/README.md

 ## Learning Competencies

-* Revisit authentication and authorization for web applications.
+* Implement secure authentication in a web application
-* ActiveRecord associations.
+* Implement a user authorization scheme to limit unauthorized access to specific pages in a web application
+* Use Active Record Associations.

 ## Summary